Shares

 Shame file: stand alone placements with no SPP

-The following list tracks 50 examples of companies which shamefully did stand alone institutional placements over the past 20 years that weren't accompanied by a Share Purchase Plan for retail investors.
+The following list tracks more than 60 examples of companies which on more than 80 occasions shamefully did stand alone institutional placements over the past 25 years that weren't accompanied by a Share Purchase Plan for retail investors, therefore diluting them without competition and delivering easy fees to their investment bankers.
 If we've missed any, please email the details to stephen@maynereport.com.

 Acrow Formwork and Construction Services (ACF), 2020: As announced to the ASX, the company raised $10.5 million in a placement priced at 38c, an excessive 11 per cent discount to the prevailing market price.
 There was no follow up SPP for retail.